FacePerceiver/FaRL/README.md

 After the pre-training, the image encoder can be utilized for various downstream face tasks.

-## Setup Downstream Training
+## Pre-trained Backbones

-Different pre-trained transformer backbones can be downloaded as below.
+We offer different pre-trained transformer backbones as below.

 | Model Name  |  Pre-training Data | Link |
 | ----------- | -------------- | ----- |